 Dysthymia, sometimes referred to as mild, chronic depression, is less severe and has fewer symptoms than major depression.
 With dysthymia, the depression symptoms can linger for a long period of time, often two years or longer.
 Those who suffer from dysthymia can also experience periods of major depression--sometimes called "double depression."
-In modern diagnostic classification systems, dysthymia and chronic depression are now both referred to as ‘persistent depressive disorders.
+In modern diagnostic classification systems, dysthymia and chronic depression are now both referred to as persistent depressive disorder.

 What Causes Dysthymia?

 Experts are not sure what causes dysthymia or depression.
 Genes may play a role, but many affected people will not have a family history of depression, and others with family history will not have depression problems.
 Abnormal functioning in brain circuits or nerve cell pathways that connect different brain regions regulating mood are also thought to be involved.
 Major life stressors, chronic illness, medications, and relationship or work problems may also increase the chances of dysthymia in people biologically predisposed to developing depression.

 What Are the Signs and Symptoms of Dysthymia?

 The symptoms of dysthymia are the same as those of major depression but fewer in number and not as intense.
 They include the following: